OFFIS-mosaik/mosaik/docs/tutorials/a-first-scenario.rst

 If you want each entity to have different params, you will need to write a loop, after all.
 However, ``create`` is often a useful shortcut because each of the created entities can still have unique connections.

-Now, we create the grid by calling:
+Now, we create the grid by calling

 .. literalinclude:: code/scenario_1.py
    :start-at: grid =